Why do people buy?

 The first thing you want to understand about writing emails is that you are writing to ONE person.

-Even though the email you’re writing is going to a list of hundreds, thousands, or even tens of thousands of people, you’re still writing to that one person, and they need to feel that.
+Even though your email is going to a list of dozens, hundreds, thousands, or even tens-of-thousands of people, you’re still writing to one person, and they need to feel like that—

-The second concept is creating personal conversations, and you do that through conversational writing.
-Your email is basically a conversation that you’re having with that one person.
+Your email is basically a casual conversation you’re having with that one person.

-To help you write an email in that tone, imagine that you’re sitting across a table or a living room from that person.
-Imagine that person sitting there, and imagine you’re having a conversation with them.
+To help you write an email in that tone, picture yourself sitting across a table or a living room from your prospect.
+And imagine you’re having a conversation with them.

 This is very, very important.

-If you write like you’re writing an English paper for your high school English teacher to grade, nobody will be interested in reading that, because it’s going to sound fake.
+If you write like you’re composing an essay your high school English teacher, nobody will be interested in reading that.
+Because it’ll sound forced and fake.

-You’re not writing a novel, you’re not writing a book, you’re having a conversation.
+You’re not writing a novel, you’re not writing a book, and you’re definitely not writing an essay.
+You’re having a conversation.

-If you know the subject is always going to be another sale, or some other “hyped up” email about a system that makes money, will you keep reading or unsubscribe?
+If you know it’s always going to be another sale, or some other “hyped up” email about a system that makes money, would you keep reading or click unsubscribe?

 If every email is a pitch, you will lose your readership very, very quickly.